-Heat stress in garden plants is a real problem during July and August in much of the country.
-Extended periods of high heat (particularly when the heat index soars over the 100-degree mark) can take a real toll on your garden.
+Heat stress in plants is a real problem during July and August in much of the United States.
+Extended periods of high heat (particularly when the heat index soars over the 100-degree Fahrenheit mark) can take a real toll on your gardens.

-Here are a few tips for helping different plants in your garden through a hot, dry spell and keep them healthy and productive.
+Here are a few tips for helping plants through a hot, dry spell and keep them healthy and productive.

 - Water regularly and deeply.